RuthKirby/game-of-life/README.md

 grid is seeded with a default number (3).

 ## Decisions
-* To achieve a dynamic structure for grid that could grow when needed and satisfy 'infinite' quality array structure was changed to ArrayList.
-* Cells are all next to each other leaving a blank edge so that cell creation can be determined.
+* Cells are all next to each other when seeded while leaving a blank edge so that cell creation can be determined.
+* If a cell is created on the edge of grid then the grid expands so that the edge of grid is always blank tiles.
+For example if a cell is created at coordinates (0,0) the grid creates a new rows and columns so that what was at (0, 0) is now at (1, 1).
+This ensures grid can be 'infinite' in its growth.
+* Initially I stored the grid in a 2D array but to achieve a dynamic structure for grid that could grow when needed and satisfy 'infinite' quality I changed to using ArrayList.
-* Scenarios that determine tile's state in next iteration are stored in Enum items.
+* Scenarios that determine tile's state in next iteration are stored in Enum items so that new scenarios could be easily added.

 ## Built with